 - Overall industry claim relativities when one or more core ADAS features is present: bodily injury -27%claim frequency, property damage -19% claim frequency.

-We have also carried out a multivariate analysis to see the impact of combinations of ADAS features on claim frequency.
+We have also carried out a multivariate analysis to see the impact of combinations of ADAS vehicle data on claim frequency.
 We used a decision tree machine learning algorithm, and this considers interactions between variables.

 We found that when vehicles are equipped with Forward Collision Mitigation, Adaptive Cruise Control, Blind Spot Mitigation and Lane Departure Mitigation we see a reduction of 25% in Property Damage Claim frequency relativity.
 When vehicles are equipped with Blind Spot Mitigation, Lane Departure Mitigation and Adaptive Cruise Control we see a 13% reduction in Property Damage Claim Frequency relativity.